Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Experimental setup

-The neural network architecture, ODE solver settings and hyperparameters remained fixed across all experiments.
-Hyperparameters were selected based on tuning performed on the primary dataset (see Appendix~\ref{sec:A_tuning} for more details).
-For our architecture we used a Multilayer Perceptron (MLP) coupled with an adaptive ODE solver (DOPRI5\cite{Dormand1980-am}) for integration.
+For each of the systems we used a similar architecture: a Multilayer Perceptron (MLP) coupled with an ODE solver for time integration.
+For the Lorenz and Rössler systems we used a fixed-step fourth order Runge-Kutta solver.
+For the predator–prey system we instead employed the adaptive solver DOPRI5 in order to achieve higher precision.
+We used the \nolinebreak\textit{torchdiffeq} library \cite{torchdiffeq}, which provides ODE solvers implemented in \textit{PyTorch}.
+Hyperparameters were selected based on tuning performed on a validation set (See Apppendix~\ref{Ap:tuning} for more details).
 The number of layers and depth of each layer were varied during the tuning process to explore different model complexities.
-We use the \textit{torchdiffeq} library \cite{torchdiffeq}, which provides ODE solvers implemented in \textit{PyTorch}.
 Backpropagation can be performed either by differentiating through all intermediate solver steps or by using the adjoint sensitivity method\cite{Chen2018-px}, which reduces memory usage during training.
 We used standard backpropagation through the internals of the solver, and did not encounter memory or stability issues.

-To guide the training process, we combined a mean absolute error (MAE) with a physics-informed term to obtain our loss function:

-where $\tilde{\mathbf{z}}_i=[\tilde{x}_i,\tilde{y}_i]$ are our predicted state variables, $N$ is the number of data points and $M$ indicates the number of points on which we evaluate the physics-loss.
-Unlike mean squared error (MSE), which disproportionately emphasizes large errors, MAE treats all deviations linearly\cite{Chai2014-ct, Wang2022-pl}.
+To guide the training process, we used a mean absolute error (MAE) for the loss function.
+Compared to the mean squared error (MSE), which disproportionately emphasizes large errors, MAE treats all deviations linearly\cite{Chai2014-ct, Wang2022-pl}.
 Since MSE would assign greater weight to outliers and might obscure small but meaningful errors during training, MAE is a more suitable objective function for our application.